-The output of GATE includes the coordinates where every X-ray photon was detected and how many times it scattered before detection.
-By summing photons detected in every pixel of the detector, a total distribution of primary photons $P$ (Fig. \ref{singleim_mc}a) and distribution of scattered photons $S$ (Fig. \ref{singleim_mc}b) can be computed.
-Distribution of SPR is defined as $\frac{S}{P}$(Fig. \ref{singleim_mc}c).
-Standard pre-processing consisting of flatfield correction and computing logarithm (according to Beer's law) is used to make projections with and without the scattering signal (Figs. \ref{singleim_mc}e and \ref{singleim_mc}d).
+The output of GATE includes the coordinates where each X-ray photon was detected and how many times it scattered before detection.
+After matching the coordinates with different pixels of the detector, a total distribution of primary photons of all energies $I^{abs}$ (Fig. \ref{singleim_mc}a) and a distribution of scattered photons $I^{scat}$ (Fig. \ref{singleim_mc}b) integrated over energy and all possible scattering centers can be calculated.
+The distribution of SPR is defined as $\frac{I^{scat}}{I^{abs}}$ (Fig. \ref{singleim_mc}c).
+Following Eq. \ref{ff_cor} and \ref{ff_cor_mc}, distributions of detected photons are converted into pre-processed projections with and without the scattering signal (Figs. \ref{singleim_mc}e and \ref{singleim_mc}d).